andreas-soteriou/dlinkedlist/README.md

 # Linked List API
-This is a guide on how to use the linked list CRUD api
+This API provides a simple implementation of a doubly linked list with CRUD operations, making it easy to manipulate data in a list-based structure.

 ## This API provides
 * Insertion